-Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarincoma of lung are relatively new classification entities which now replaces the now defunct term bronchoalveolar carcinoma (BAC).
+Adenocarcinoma in situ, minimally invasive adenocarcinoma and invasive adenocarcinoma of the lung are relatively new classification entities which replace the now-defunct term bronchoalveolar carcinoma (BAC).

-In 2011 the International Association for the Study of Lung Cancer and other societie...
+In 2011 the International Association for the Study of Lung Cancer (IASLC) and several...

 Adenocarcinoma of the lung is one of the non-small cell carcinomas of the lung and is a malignant tumour with glandular differentiation or mucin production.
-This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary and solid with m...
+This tumour exhibits various patterns and degrees of differentiation, including lepidic, acinar, papillary, micropapillary, and solid with ...

-Adenoid cystic carcinoma (ACC) are a rare histological subtype of adenocarcinoma.
+Adenoid cystic carcinomas are a rare histological subtype of adenocarcinoma.

-Adenoid cystic carcinomas (ACC's) of tracheo-bhronchial tree are a type a low grade tracheal tumour.
-They are considered the second most common primary tumour of the trachea 3.
+Adenoid cystic carcinomas of the tracheobronchial tree are a type of low-grade tracheal tumour.
+They are considered to be the second most common primary tumour of the trachea.

-They are usually first recognized in patients in their 40s.
-There is no recognised gender predilection. ...
+They are usually first recognised in patients in their 4th and 5th decades.
+There is no recognised gender...